How to Remove Carpet Stains

 1. Blot the stain to remove as much of the excess oil as possible.

-2. Sprinkle baking soda or cornstarch and let it sit for 15 minutes to absorb the oil.
+2. Sprinkle with baking soda or cornstarch and let it sit for 15 minutes to absorb the oil.

 3. Vacuum up the powder.

-Removing Protein-Based Stains
+Removing Protein-Based Stains Out Of Carpet

 You’ll need: